 First, circus trainers break the elephant’s spirit.
 Elephants are very social animals who form deep emotional bonds with their family.
 The first step to breaking an elephant is to separate it from its mother and siblings at a very young age.
 This makes the elephant feel lonely and vulnerable.

 Second, the trainers make the elephant physically weak, giving it a bare minimum of food and water.
-The aim is to make the animal as weak as possible without killing it.
+Again, the aim is to make the animal as vulnerable as possible without killing it.

 But here’s the truly insidious part of habituating:

 Once the elephant has been conditioned not to struggle against an attached apparatus, it will not fight against any perceived restraint.
 You can put a soft, flimsy piece of twine around the neck or a cloth ankle band on their foot, and they will cooperatively follow your every direction… because they have been convinced that they are too weak to overcome the perceived resistance.